RitoJosephDominado/FuzzyInferenceSystem/README.md

 The three can all be negated with the “Negated” switch.
 This will result in their outputs being one minus the supposed membership.

-### Using a saved fuzzy inference system
-Go to the Upload tab and click "Browse"
-Select the JSON file in the "json" folder named "Fuzzy inference system for health.json" Click "Upload"

 ### Warning
-Uploading a second json file in the Upload module may cause errors to occur.
+Uploading a second json file in the Upload module will cause errors.

 ### For development